New York State Birding

 New York State has adopted the 'Lights Out Initiative' on agency buildings to reduce dangers to migratory birds.
 We encourage other property owners to join the effort.
 Lights Out is a simple concept-commercial and residential property owners and managers reduce night time light pollution by turning off or dimming non-essential lights.
 This reduces the likelihood of disorientation and impact by birds.
 Note that exterior security lighting is more bird friendly when directed downward rather than into the sky.

-Entries can be mailed to I BIRD NY Beginners Birding Challenge, New York State Department of Environmental Conservation, 625 Broadway, Albany, NY 12233-1010 or emailed to birdingchallenge@dec.ny.gov, and must be received October 14.
-All participants in both challenges will be able to print a certificate of participation and be entered into a random drawing for a chance to win birding accessories.
+Entries can be submitted online, mailed to I BIRD NY Challenge, New York State Department of Environmental Conservation, 625 Broadway, Albany, NY 12233-1020, or emailed to birdingchallenge@dec.ny.gov.
+Entries must be received by November 17.

 I BIRD NY: Beginner's Guide to Birding- download this beginner's booklet (PDF) for great information and fun activities.